 [Motion 146, #SP348, [30] and [244]]

-If a STA of a non-AP MLD receives a management frame with a field corresponding to a reported AP of the AP MLD, then the affiliated STA (if any) of the non-AP MLD that operates on the link of the reported AP shall follow the procedure (if any) corresponding to receiving such field from the reported AP, as if that element was received by the affiliated STA from the reported AP.
+If a STA of a non-AP MLD receives a Management frame with a field corresponding to a reported AP of the AP MLD, then an affiliated STA (if any) of the non-AP MLD that operates on the link of the reported AP shall follow the procedure (if any) corresponding to receiving such field from the reported AP, as if that field was received by the affiliated STA from the reported AP.

 NOTE – Management frames that would carry such information include Beacon, Probe Response, (Re)Association Response frames.